WOITAS MCLEOD & ASSOCIATES

 FREQUENTLY ASKED QUESTIONS

 To the client:

-Lawyers are trained professionals who can help you achieve your goals and solve your problems relating to the law.
-They are well educated, hard-working and caring.
-But the one thing they are not is mind readers!
-They depend on you to let them know how satisfied you are with their services.
+Lawyers are trained professionals who can help you achieve your goals and solve your legal problems.
+Contrary to what you see on television, they are well educated, hard-working and caring.
+The one thing they are not is mind readers or magicians!
+The Canadian legal system is evidence based and often the client is the source of that evidence.
+The professional relationship requires both persons to work effectively together.
+Lawyers depend on you to let them know whole story, obtain documents and how satisfied you are with their services.

 Stay in contact with your lawyer to provide the information he or she needs and to let them know how you’re doing.
 And remember that your lawyer is always looking out for your best interests.

 Do I need a lawyer's help?